RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 There are two exceptions to this policy:

 - If you have special accommodations from the Student Accessiblility Resources office (SAR, formerly known as DSR) for the use of technology during class, and you present me with an official SAR memo saying so, I am happy to discuss how you might use technology during class meetings to help you learn.
-- If you are taking notes using a device that has no web browsing capabilities (for example the [Remarkable tablet](https://remarkable.com/)), you may be allowed to use it once you've discussed this with me.
+- If you are taking notes using a device that has no web browsing capabilities (for example the [Remarkable tablet](https://remarkable.com/)), you may be allowed to use it -- but discuss it with me first.

 ## How to get help in MTH 225